C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 respectively, in almost all contexts, the exception being that when converted to a string, the strings "False" or "True" are returned, respectively.

-The rules for integer representation are intended to give the most meaningful interpretation of shift and mask operations involving negative integers and the least surprises when switching between the plain and long integer domains.
-Any operation, if it yields a result in the plain integer domain, will yield the same result in the long integer domain or when using mixed operands.
-The switch between domains is transparent to the programmer.

 .. _integers: